maxslimb/maxslimb/README.md

 - 🏄‍ Full Stack Developer
 - 🌟 Former Head of Product Development at [DoubtConnect](https://doubtconnect.in/)
 - 😄 Former Jt.
 Chairman [CSI PHCET](http://csi.phcet.ac.in/)
-- 🤔 Looking some help with Android NFC host based card emulation
 - 🌱 I love to learn new things and am always ready to help others
 - 💻 All of my projects are available [here](https://github.com/maxslimb).
 - ⚡ In my free time, you'll find me watching movies